 Passages I like from other writers, random stuff that interests me, great campsites, and the good bits of stories that I will [probably] never do anything else with.
 Is it easier to kill your darlings if there is a heaven for them to go?

-Banner objects: On the right, in a black leather sheath, is an ulu (a traditional Inupiaq knife) my husband made for me, with a musk-ox handle.
+Banner objects: On the right, in a black leather sheath, is an ulu (a traditional Inupiaq knife) my husband made for me, with a muskox horn handle.
 The skull is an empty bottle of Kah tequila, swiped from a tasting years ago.
 The tequila was a special batch made for "Los Ultimos Dios" in 2012, to honor the resetting of the Mayan calendar and hence, some feared, the end of the world.
 The candlestick is from my great-aunt's Victorian house, the house I've loved most in my life, which in its grace and over-abundance of space spoiled me for all future houses.
-Print is by ---, of Big Sur.
-The bobbleheads were bought on the streets of Nogales, Mexico.
+The print of Big Sur is by Tom Killion.
+(There is a beautiful book of his woodcut prints, The Coast of California.)
+The bobbleheads were bought on the streets of Nogales, Mexico, where I used to go every other month to fill my otherwise unaffordable prescriptions.
 The books are some of the books that have shaped my life as a writer.

 March 6, 2020, camping at Joshua Tree.
 The last time we interacted mask-less with other people.